uo-datasci-specialization/c3-fp-2021/content/schedule/index.markdown

 {{< /week-odd >}}

 {{< week-even "05-12" >}}
   {{< description "Writing functions 3" "Our final lecture on functions, we will discuss what makes a function "good" and what makes them fragile.
 In this spirit, we will create many small functions that build toward a single function.
-Additionally, we the concept of **non-standard evaluation** will be introduced, which is used prevalently throughout the tidyverse and can make programming with the tidyverse a bit more difficult." >}}
+Additionally, we the concept of **non-standard evaluation** will be introduced, which is used prevalently throughout the tidyverse and can make programming with the tidyverse a bit more difficult." (yup, it's the quotation marks...one got killed right after the word function, when you put "good" in quotes.
+I am sure there is a way to fix that, but I don't know it.) >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}